Market Trends & ResearchHere's How Many Years It Takes to Save for A Home In...

 1. Los Angeles, CA

-With a median list price of $1,200,000, Los Angeles ranks as the city with the most significant barrier to homeownership.
-Assuming that an average L.A. family set aside 20% of their annual income – $15,249 or $1,271 a month – for the down payment on a home, it will take a whopping 15.74 years of savings for them to meet the loan requirement.
+With a median list price of $1,133,000, Los Angeles ranks as the city with the most significant barrier to homeownership.
+If an average L.A. family sets aside 20% of their annual income – $16,073 or $1,339 a month – for the down payment on a home, it will take a whopping 14.10 years of savings to meet the loan requirement.
+While the barrier to homeownership decreased by 1.64 years since the start of 2024, the high cost of property still makes this market unapproachable for new buyers.

 The 5 Cities with the Lowest Barrier to Homeownership